svalentin1984/timer-software/README.md

 Several examples are given in the /examples directory of this repo.

-Example 1
+Example 1 - ARM7
 ---------

-In the examples\arm7-example-lp2000 directory, we provide a complete working example implemented as a Keil uVision project for an ARM7TDMI-S based architecture: the NXP LPC2294.
+In the examples/arm7-example-lp2000 directory, we provide a complete working example implemented as a Keil uVision project for an ARM7TDMI-S based architecture: the NXP LPC2294.
 We run the task function inside of a FIQ interrupt routing (executed every 1 ms).
 The processor is clocked using a 14.7456 MHz quartz.
 We use 2 timers, one with a callback and one using the polling method for blinking two different leds on separate port lines.

 The code was tested on Olimex LPC-H2294 board.

-Example 2
+Example 2 - AVR
 ---------

-In the examples\avr-example-atmega16 directory, we provide a complete working example implemented as a Microchip Studio project for an AVR ATMEGA16 microcontroller.
+In the examples/avr-example-atmega16 directory, we provide a complete working example implemented as a Microchip Studio project for an AVR ATMEGA16 microcontroller.
 We run the task function inside of timer1 match ISR (executed every 1 ms).
 The processor is clocked using a 14.7456 MHz quartz.
 We use 2 timers, one with a callback and one using the polling method for blinking two different leds on separate port lines.

-Example 3
+Example 3 - LINUX
 ---------

-In the examples\linux-example we provide a simple POSIX example in C. The task function is executed by a thread routine.
+In the examples/linux-example we provide a simple POSIX example in C. The task function is executed by a thread routine.
 The timing of 1 ms is done by using a call to usleep().
 We advise that this is not the best solution but is enough for demonstrative purposes.

 We use 2 timers, one with a callback and one using the polling method.
 For each timer we print a different message to stdout.
 The program is terminated when the SIGINT signal is received (CTRL+C).